-Getting started with Blazor ListBox in Blazor Web App
+Getting Started with Blazor ListBox Component in Blazor Web App

-This section briefly explains about how to include Syncfusion® Blazor ListBox component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.
+This section briefly explains how to include the Blazor ListBox component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 cd BlazorWebApp